 Less comprehensive plans may be cheaper, but they also cover fewer parts per dollar.

-Auto warranties only pay for repairs and replacements of specifically covered parts that fail from normal wear and tear, not from damage or accidents.
-Repairs generally aren’t covered under warranty if you don’t properly maintain the vehicle or you make aftermarket modifications.
+Auto warranties only pay for repairs and replacements of specifically covered parts that fail from materials or workmanship defects, not from damage or accidents.
+Repairs generally aren’t covered under warranty if you make aftermarket modifications.

 In general, here are the differences between what a bumper-to-bumper warranty and a powertrain warranty cover: